Rumplestomp/drawsome/server/README.md

+# TODO

 - Node.js Backend server
   - User login like in labs/assignments
-  - File upload like in labs/assignments
+  - ~~File upload like in labs/assignments~~
+    - Make sure only images uploaded for security

 - k8s Deployment on GKE
   - Try some simple deployments for practice (Nginx, Traefik)